n-engine/esDebugger/tests/readme.txt

-This is the simplest I have created to show you how to use the esDebugger with a Dialog based console reporting window.
+This is the simplest test I have created to show you how to use the esDebugger with a Dialog based console reporting window.

 window.cxx contain all the base to open a display for opengl es 2.0.